-Determining, using the one or more keywords, that the search query corresponds to a search entity
+Determining, using one or more keywords, that the search query corresponds to a search entity

 When someone searches, one of the early steps that Google might take is determining whether or not their query contains a search entity.
-It also might decide whether or not that query includes some kind of online action associated with the search entity.
+It might also decide whether that query includes some kind of online activities associated with the search entity.
 As the patent tells us:

-What the patent also asks for is something that transforms paid search, because it no longer cares about bidding on specific keywords.
-It asks for a related online action for the search entity in knowledge panel ads.
+The patent also asks for something that transforms paid search because it no longer cares about bidding on specific keywords.
+Instead, it asks for a related online action for the search entity in knowledge panel ads.

 The method also includes retrieving search results based in part on the search query and identifying an entity-action pair that includes the named entity and an online action associated with the entity.
-The method further includes conducting a content auction for the entity-action pair based in part on auction bids received for the entity-action pairs.
-The method additionally includes selecting third-party content based on a result of the content auction, the third-party content being configured to perform the online action in response to input from a user interface device.
+The method further includes conducting a content auction for the entity-action pair based on auction bids received for the entity-action pairs.
+The method also includes selecting third-party content based on a result of the content auction.
+The third-party content is configured to perform the online action in response to input from a user interface device.
 The method also includes providing the search results, the search entity, and the selected third-party content for presentation as part of a search result screen.

 In my query above for “Arrow Episodes, ” Google returned a listing of episodes of the TV show at the top of my monitor, like this:

-It also assumed that I was interested in watching streamed episodes of the show, and offered me a way to watch those.
-Without those ads being at the top of a set of search results, or to the right side of those results.
-The [arrow episodes] knowledge panel showing knowledge panel ads isn’t from a patent, but is from an actual set of search results that I performed earlier today.
+It also assumed that I was interested in watching streamed episodes of the show and offered me a way to watch those without those ads being at the top of a set of search results or to the right side of those results.
+The [arrow episodes] knowledge panel showing knowledge panel ads aren’t from a patent but are from actual search results that I performed earlier today.